VISIT OUR ART STORE ▶

 Final Notes on Fixing Watercolors

-Why I Don't Use Fixatives
+Why the Artist Doesn’t Use Fixatives

 • It stays on the paper